ErikKassubek/ADVOCATE/doc/fuzzing/GoPie.md

 For GoPieHB, we use the happens-before analysis in GoPie.
 With this, we are able to reduce the number of runs the fuzzing needs to find potential bugs.
-As a basis, we use our GoPie+ implementation.
+As a basis, we use our GoCR implementation.

 The HB data is used in two ways: